 Law (Applied) Single Vocational A Level (BTEC Extended Certificate)

 What are the powers of the police when faced with a dangerous criminal?
 How do the courts decide who should be punished?
 How does the English legal system deal with offenders?
 If I am injured how do I get compensation?
 How does the law resolve relationship disputes in families?
-These and other questions about our law will be addressed during the course.
-If you are interested in criminal and civil law you will learn about both and how the law is applied in various case studies.
+These and other questions about law will be addressed during the course.
+If you are interested in criminal and civil law you will learn about both and how the law is applied to real-life situations through various case studies.

 The course provides an introduction to law, a \’taster\’ for study at degree level and will enable you to explore an exciting and challenging new subject.
 You will develop research, communication, presentation, decision making and critical thinking skills valued by universities and employers.
 There are three units studied in each year of the course.

 Unit 1 – Dispute Solving in Civil Law

 This unit explores the difference between civil and criminal law, how disputes are resolved, and the role of legal personnel and lay people, together with a knowledge about funding.

 Unit 2 – Understanding Law Making

 You will gain an understanding of law-making as well as how laws are interpreted, and the impact of European law and institutions.

 You will develop an understanding of law of negligence and damages and non-fatal offences and the aims of sentencing.

 Unit 4 – Unlawful Homicide and Police Powers